cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/NurseryMurder.md

 ---
 section: Claudia
-displayTitle: Murder
+displayTitle: "Murder At The Nursery: When Death Preempts Living"
-uriTitle: Murder
+uriTitle: murder-at-the-nursery
 ---

-Murder At The Nursery: When Death Preempts Living

 I said hi to you in passing,
 On a day in the dead of summer,